DeanIsMe/SevSeg/README.md

      sevseg.setBrightness(90);

-The brightness can be adjusted using a value between 0 and 100.
+The brightness can be adjusted using a value between -200 and 200.
+0 to 100 is the standard range.
+Numbers greater than 100 and less than -100 may cause noticeable flickering.
-Note that a 0 does not correspond to no brightness.
-If your display has noticeable flickering, reducing the brightness level may correct it.
+Note that a 0 does not correspond to no brightness - nor does -200.
+If your display has noticeable flickering, modifying the brightness towards 0 may correct it.
+Results will vary for each implementation.
+The brightness seen depends on the display characteristics, the arduino model driving it, the resistors used, and the amount of time spent doing other things in the program.

 [1]: https://github.com/DeanIsMe/SevSeg
 [2]: https://docs.google.com/file/d/0Bwrp4uluZCpNdE9oWTY0M3BncTA/edit?usp=sharing